K. Anbazhagan: Tenure as Minister for Education

+Tenure as Minister for Finance (2006-2011)

+During his tenure as Finance Minister from 2006 to 2011, Anbazhagan presented several annual budget proposals that included agricultural policy reforms.
+His administration implemented a cooperative loan waiver program valued at ₹7,000 crore, which reportedly provided debt relief to approximately 2.2 million farmers.

+In the 2007–2008 state budget, the government reduced interest rates on crop loans from 7% to 5% for borrowers who repaid loans within the stipulated timeframe.
+The same budget allocation included ₹2,547 crore for the "Irrigated Agriculture Modernisation and Water Bodies Restoration and Management" project, aimed at agricultural infrastructure development.

 Personal life and death

 Anbazhagan lived with his wife Santhakumari in Shanthi Colony, Anna Nagar, Chennai.

 In his later years, Anbazhagan was in poor health, which minimized his political activities and public appearances, with the last one being on his 97th birthday on 19 December 2019.

 On 24 February 2020, his health deteriorated and became "extremely critical and unstable", and he was admitted at Apollo Hospital in Chennai for treatment.
 He died there at 1:05 IST on 7 March 2020 due to complications of diabetes mellitus.
 The DMK declared a seven-day mourning after his death.

 His grandson A. Vetriazhagan is the current MLA from Villivakkam constituency.

+Posthumous recognition

+In 2022, during Anbazhagan's birth centenary commemorations, the Tamil Nadu government established the "Perasiriyar K. Anbazhagan Award for Best Schools".
+The award program recognizes 76 schools annually—two from each district—based on criteria including academic performance, teaching methods, infrastructure, and student welfare provisions.
+Chief Minister M. K. Stalin announced the award during the centenary observances.

+The state government also announced the "Perasiriyar Anbazhagan School Development Scheme", allocated ₹7,000 crore over a five-year period for government school modernization and the construction of 18,000 new classrooms.